alivespirit/analyze-video/README.md

    ```

 2. **Place `.mp4` video files in the folder specified by the `VIDEO_FOLDER` environment variable.**
-   The application will automatically detect and process them.
+   The application will automatically detect, process, and send a notification to your Telegram chat.

-3. **Check the Telegram chat for analysis results, highlight clips, and interactive buttons.**
+3. **Interact with the bot in Telegram.**
+   - View highlight clips and insignificant motion snapshots.
+   - Click the "Глянути" (View) or timestamp buttons to receive the full original video.

 ---

 ## How It Works

 1. **File Monitoring:**
-   - Uses `watchdog` to monitor the `VIDEO_FOLDER` for new `.mp4` files.
-When a new file is detected, it waits for the file to become stable before processing.
+   - `watchdog` recursively monitors the `VIDEO_FOLDER`.
+When a new `.mp4` file is detected, it waits for the file size to stabilize before queuing it for analysis.

-2. **Motion Detection & Highlight Generation:**
-   - Detects significant motion events using OpenCV.
-   - Filters out short/noisy events.
-   - Generates highlight clips with bounding boxes for significant motion.
-   - If no significant motion is found, groups up to 4 "no motion" events in a single Telegram message.

-3. **Gemini AI Analysis:**
-   - Analyzes the video or highlight clip using Gemini AI.
-   - Uses a semaphore to ensure only one Gemini API call at a time (avoiding rate limit errors).
-   - Retries with exponential backoff if rate limits are hit.
-   - Uses a custom prompt from `prompt.txt`.
+2. **Processing Pipeline:**
+   - **Motion Detection (CPU-Bound Task):** The video is passed to the `motion_executor`.
+OpenCV analyzes the frames within the cropped ROI, using a pre-trained background model to identify and classify motion events.
+It generates a highlight clip, insignificant motion snapshots, or determines there was no significant motion.
+   - **AI Analysis (I/O-Bound Task):** The result (highlight clip or full video) is passed to the `io_executor`.
+The script selects a Gemini model based on the time of day and file-based configuration, then sends the video for analysis.

-4. **Telegram Notification:**
+3. **Telegram Notification:**
+   - A `telegram_lock` ensures that messages are sent or edited one at a time, preventing race conditions.
-   - Sends highlight clips as animations for significant motion, with a button to request the full video.
+   - **Significant Motion:** A message is sent with the generated highlight clip (as an animation) and a button to request the full video.
-   - Groups "no motion" events into a single message with multiple buttons.
-   - Handles Markdown formatting and Telegram API errors robustly.
+   - **Insignificant/No Motion:** Events are grouped into a single message.
+The message text is updated, and new buttons are added for each subsequent event (up to 4).

-5. **Callback Handling:**
+4. **Callback Handling:**
-   - When a button is clicked, sends the corresponding video as a reply to the message.
+   - When a button is clicked, the bot retrieves the corresponding full video file and sends it as a reply.

-6. **Self-Monitoring & Auto-Restart:**
+5. **Self-Monitoring & Auto-Restart:**
-   - Watches `main.py` for changes and restarts the process automatically if the script is updated.

-7. **Logging:**
-   - Logs to both console and daily rotating log files (with custom naming).
-   - Logs errors, warnings, and info for all major actions.
+   - A separate `watchdog` instance monitors `main.py`.
+If the file is modified, it triggers a graceful shutdown of all tasks and restarts the script using `os.execv`.

 ---

-## Troubleshooting

-- **Quota/Rate Limit Errors:**
-  The script uses a semaphore and exponential backoff to avoid Gemini API rate limits.
-If you still hit limits, reduce the number of concurrent videos or increase the backoff time.
-- **Telegram Formatting Errors:**
-  The script retries with escaped Markdown if Telegram rejects a message due to formatting.
-- **File Not Found:**
-  If a video file is deleted before it can be sent, the bot will notify you in the chat.

----

 ## Customization

-- **Prompt:**
-  Edit `prompt.txt` to change the analysis prompt sent to Gemini AI.
+- **Prompt:** Edit `prompt.txt` to change the analysis prompt sent to Gemini AI.
+- **AI Models:** Create or remove `model_pro` and `model_final_fallback` to control which Gemini models are used.
-- **Motion Detection Parameters:**
-  Adjust constants like `MIN_CONTOUR_AREA`, `MIN_EVENT_DURATION_SECONDS`, etc., in `main.py` to fine-tune motion detection.
+- **Motion Detection Parameters:** Adjust constants in `main.py` (e.g., `MIN_CONTOUR_AREA`, `MAX_EVENT_GAP_SECONDS`) to fine-tune motion sensitivity.
-- **Logging:**
-  Change `LOG_PATH` and log rotation settings in `main.py` as needed.
+- **Logging:** Change `LOG_PATH` and log rotation settings in `main.py` as needed.
+- **ROI:** Modify `roi.json` to change the monitored area in the video frame.